 The easy/intermediate Zirbenweg Trail is a classic among the high-alpine hikes in Tirol.
-It provides a quick route to amazing panoramas of Inntal Valley below and offers great views of 400 craggy peaks of the Alps, including many in the Karwendel Mountains.
-Rolling along high above Tirol’s capital Innsbruck and Hall in Tirol, this trail is lined by Europe’s largest and oldest stone pine populations (“Zirbe” in German, giving the trail its name); some of these trees are several hundred years old.
-The Ampass Basin is home to what is considered the oldest tree of Tirol, a more than 700-year-old stone pine.
-Though much of the trail is under the old pine forest canopy, there are enough breaks and clearings to keep mountains and valleys frequently in view.
+It provides a quick and simple route to amazing panoramas of the Inntal Valley below and offers great views of 400 craggy peaks in the Alps, including many within the Karwendel Massif.
+Rolling along high above Tirol’s capital Innsbruck and Hall in Tirol, this trail is lined by Europe’s largest and oldest stone pine populations (“Zirbe” in German, giving the trail its name).
+Some of the trees are several hundred years old.
+The Ampass Basin is home to what is considered the oldest tree anywhere in Tirol, a more than 700-year-old stone pine.
+Though much of the trail is under the old pine forest canopy, there are enough openings and clearings to keep the mountains and valleys frequently in view.
 From May onwards visitors can also look forward to seeing numerous alpine roses lining the trail.

 2 h 30 min